Showing 26–50 of 83 results

 Comments: This text would best be described as a memoir.
 One that goes into great length to describe the final output of one law enforcement agent’s outstanding career dealing with and attempting to understand the nature of the serial offender.
 I found it to be a very fascinating read.
 (STS staff)

-• Narcissistic and Antisocial Personality Disorders (3.5 Hours)
+• Narcissistic, Antisocial and Psychopathic Personalities (3.5 Hours)

 $29.99$49.99